StarRocks/starrocks/docs/data_source/catalog/hive_catalog.md

 # Hive catalog

 A Hive catalog is a kind of external catalog that enables you to query data from Apache Hive™ without ingestion.
 Also, you can directly transform and load data from Hive by using [INSERT INTO](../../../docs/sql-reference/sql-statements/data-manipulation/insert.md) based on Hive catalogs.

-StarRocks supports Hive catalogs from v2.4 onwards.
+StarRocks supports Hive catalogs from v2.4 onwards, and from v3.1 onwards StarRocks supports accessing views that are created on tables within Hive catalogs.

 To ensure successful SQL workloads on your Hive cluster, your StarRocks cluster needs to integrate with two important components: